6/26/2019

 Chief Financial Officer

-Yeah, it's always important to remember that PEO and insurance has the Paychex Insurance Agency and we're battling a bit of a drag on the workers' comp side that we will battle into next year, but we're obviously showing some pretty good underlying growth.
+Thank you for that clarification.
+It's always important to remember that PEO and insurance has a paychecks insurance agency, and we're battling a bit of a drag on the workers' comp side that we will battle into next year.
+But we're obviously showing some pretty good underlying growth.

 speaker